Electric-Fortune/bananatracker/README.md

 - Helm Door 1 / 2 Amount: represented by both Helm Door counters along with the collectible icon beneath them, together these control the type and amount of collectibles needed for each Helm door.
 Note that being able to open Helm Door 1 but not Helm Door 2 allows the player to peek the Key 8 and 2 vanilla Helm Banana Fairy item checks, but otherwise the doors are interchangable

 ### Logic Settings
-The default settings mimic those set by the "Season 1 Race Settings" preset.
+The default settings mimic those set by the "Season 2 Race Settings" preset.
 There are 16 available options corresponding to various toggles in the randomizer that affect location logic in some way:
 - Open Lobbies: represented by the B. Locker icon, controls whether the lobbies expect their respective keys for logical access.
 Note that, if this setting is enabled, lobbies 2 and 6 will still need a way to access upper DK Isles
 - Open Levels: represented by the Peanut Popgun Switch icon, toggles logic analogous to the "Open Levels" option in the randomizer settings
 - Remove High Requirements: represented by the Gorilla Grab lever icon, toggles logic analogous to the "Remove High Requirements" option in the randomizer settings.
 This defaults to ON
-- Progressive Switch Strength: represented by the Super Simian Slam Chunky Switch icon, changes behavior of locations behind Simian Slam switches such that switches in the first 4 randomized levels require Simian Slam, switches in levels 5 and 6 require Super Simian Slam, and switches in level 7 require Super Duper Simian Slam (including the Galleon lobby switch as the same Slam level as Galleon itself)
+- Progressive Switch Strength: represented by the Super Simian Slam Chunky Switch icon, changes behavior of locations behind Simian Slam switches such that switches in the first 4 randomized levels require Simian Slam, switches in levels 5 and 6 require Super Simian Slam, and switches in level 7 require Super Duper Simian Slam (including the Galleon lobby switch as the same Slam level as Galleon itself).
+This defaults to ON
 - Fast Golden Bananas: represented by the sparkling Golden Banana icon, toggles logic analogous to the "Fast GBs" option in the randomizer settings (which only affects the logical requirements of Round 1 Arcade and Mermaid Pearl amount to turn in).
 This defaults to ON
 - Auto Complete Bonus Barrels: represented by the Bonus Barrel icon, changes the logic of a handful of Bonus Barrels to not require certain movement to the Bonus Barrel, such as Diddy's Bonus Barrel in Snide's DK Isles Lobby no longer requiring Simian Spring
 - Hard Shooting: represented by the Coconut Gun image, changes the logic of a few locations to no longer require Homing Ammo or Sniper Scope in logic.
 Note that these locations will display as yellow if all other logical requirements are met when this setting is turned off, indicating that they can still be acquired, but it is not expected in logic
 - Free Trade Agreement: represented by the Tag Barrel icon, toggles logic for locations accessible without their assigned Kong unlocked yet (mostly vanilla Kasplat locations).
-Note that since the tracker has no knowledge of what the actual collectible will be from checks, this setting when enabled mirrors the logic of both the "Major Collectibles" and "Major Collectibles except Blueprints" options for Free Trade Agreement in the randomizer
+Note that since the tracker has no knowledge of what the actual collectible will be from checks, this setting when enabled mirrors the logic of both the "Major Collectibles" and "Major Collectibles except Blueprints" options for Free Trade Agreement in the randomizer.
+This defaults to ON
 - Pre-Activated Bananaports: represented by the Bananaport 1 icon, toggles logic allowing access to some areas early if the Bananaports in those areas are pre-activated.
 Analogous with the "Activate Bananaports" setting in the randomizer, defaults to Isles Only
 - Helm Start Location: represented by the top of Krem Isle icon, toggles logic expecting certain moves for checks in the Hideout Helm level hub.
 Analogous to the "Helm Start Location" option in the randomizer, defaults to Skip Start (icon highlighted with ½ to denote starting halfway through Helm)
-- Kongless Hint Doors: represented by the Diddy Wrinkly Hint door with Donkey Kong's thinking face, this makes all locations in the Hint Pool accessible as soon as any Kong can access the location
+- Kongless Hint Doors: represented by the Diddy Wrinkly Hint door with Donkey Kong's thinking face, this makes all locations in the Hint Pool accessible as soon as any Kong can access the location.
+This defaults to ON
-- Remove Wrinkly Puzzles: represented by a Boulder when right-clicking the Kongless Hint Door icon, this changes a few Hint Pool locations in Aztec, Forest, and Caves lobbies to align with the changes made by the "Remove Wrinkly Puzzles" option in the Misc Changes selector in the randomizer
+- Remove Wrinkly Puzzles: represented by a Boulder when right-clicking the Kongless Hint Door icon, this changes a few Hint Pool locations in Aztec, Forest, and Caves lobbies to align with the changes made by the "Remove Wrinkly Puzzles" option in the Misc Changes selector in the randomizer.
+This defaults to ON
 - Kasplat Location Shuffler: represented by the Kasplat icon, analogous to the "Shuffle Kasplat" options in the randomizer.
 "Vanilla" and "Vanilla Locations" will maintain the Kasplat location boxes in each level, "Location Shuffle" (the Kasplat with ?'s) will move all Kasplat locations into each level's Full Level hub and all Kasplat rewards will show as in logic in each level as soon as you have that respective Kong
 - Colored Banana Location Shuffler: represented by the 5 single bananas icon.
 Removes the logic pertaining to vanilla colored bananas for each level's Banana Medal checks, so each Kong's Banana Medal check in a level will simply be displayed as in logic as soon as that Kong is acquired and that level is accessible
 - Battle Arena Location Shuffler: represented by the Battle Arena icon.
 Note that, when enabled, the Battle Arena vanilla locations will be moved into each level's Full Level hub and the check (2 checks in Isles) will show as in logic as soon as you have access to a level